OpenMS/autowrap/CONTRIBUTING.md

   - how you installed autowrap (e.g., from source, pip)
   - a description on how to reproduce the bug
   - relevant tool output (e.g., error messages)
-  - data to repoduce the bug (If possible as a GitHub gist.
+  - data to reproduce the bug (If possible as a GitHub gist.
 Other platforms like Dropbox, Google Drive links also work.
 If you can't share the data publicly please indicate this and we will contact you in private.)

-If you are an official OpenMS team meber:
+If you are an official OpenMS team member:
-  - label your issue using github labels (e.g. as: question, defect) that indicate the type of issue and which components of autowrap (blue labels) are affected.
+  - label your issue using GitHub labels (e.g. as: question, defect) that indicate the type of issue and which components of autowrap (blue labels) are affected.
 The severity is usually assigned by OpenMS maintainers and used internally to e.g. indicate if a bug is a blocker for a new release.

 # Opening a Pull Request